arshkhan-pathan/Learn-React/REDUX-CART Example/readme.md

-##This project contains example of reduX toolkit along with basic implementation of cart
+## This project contains example of reduX toolkit along with basic implementation of cart
-spent 6 hours on this
+spent 6 hours on this 😀